Virgin Galactic Completes First Commercial Spaceflight

 Key Takeaways:

-• Virgin Galactic successfully conducted its first suborbital commercial spaceflight, carrying three crew members, three paying passengers from Italy, and 13 research payloads to an altitude of 52.9 miles.
+• Virgin Galactic successfully conducted its first suborbital commercial spaceflight, carrying three crew, three Italian passengers, and 13 research payloads from New Mexico.

 See a mistake?
 Contact us.